zmievsa/cadwyn/docs/index.md

 ### Unions

 As you probably realize, when you have many versions with different request schemas and your business logic receives one of them -- you're in trouble.
-You could handle them all separately by checking the version of each schema and then using the correct logic for it but universi tries to offer something better.
+You could handle them all separately by checking the version of each schema and then using the correct logic for it but cadwyn tries to offer something better.

 Instead, we take a union of all of our request schemas and write our business logic as if it receives that union.
 For example, if version 2000 had field "foo" of type `str` and then version 2001 changed that field to type `int`, then a union of these schemas will have foo as `str | int` so your type checker will protect you against incorrect usage.
 Same goes for added/deleted fields.
-Obviously, manually importing all your schemas and then taking a union of them is tough, especially if you have many versions, which is why Universi not only generates a directory for each of your versions, but it also generates a "unions" directory that contains unions of all your schemas and enums.
+Obviously, manually importing all your schemas and then taking a union of them is tough, especially if you have many versions, which is why Cadwyn not only generates a directory for each of your versions, but it also generates a "unions" directory that contains unions of all your schemas and enums.

 For example, if we had a schema named `MySchema` and two versions of it: 2000 and 2001, then the union definition will look like the following: